Yi-sir/gloo/docs/latency.md

 #### Disable ER (Early Retransmit) and TLP (Tail Loss Probe)

-Uses valuable kernel cycles and not needed in network environments where Gloo is typically used (low latency, packet drop extremely rare).
+Uses valuable kernel cycles and not needed in network environments where Sophon is typically used (low latency, packet drop extremely rare).
 ER and TLP are configured using the same sysctl and both can be disabled.